spitfirex86/Ray2Fix/README.md

 ## How to Install

-> **Important:** You need the [GOG version](https://www.gog.com/game/rayman_2_the_great_escape) of the game.
-The Uplay version is pre-patched with a different graphics fix that cannot be cleanly removed and is not compatible with Ray2Fix.
+#### Prerequisites:
+- The [GOG.com version](https://www.gog.com/game/rayman_2_the_great_escape) of the game installed using the [standalone installer](https://www.gog.com/downloads/rayman_2_the_great_escape/en1installer0).
+- Uplay, Ubisoft Connect and Retail CD/DVD versions are not supported.
+- GOG Galaxy is not supported.
+#### Guide:

-- Download the [latest release zip](https://github.com/spitfirex86/Ray2Fix/releases/latest) and extract all files to Rayman 2 installation directory
+- Download the **[latest release zip](https://github.com/spitfirex86/Ray2Fix/releases/latest)** and extract all files to Rayman 2 installation directory.
-- Run R2FixCfg.exe and choose your preferred display resolution
+- Run R2FixCfg.exe and choose your preferred display resolution.
-- (Optional) Configure controller input using Steam (described below)
+- (Optional) Configure controller input using Steam (described below).

 ## Using Steam to map controller input